sahuguet/mcp-experiments/README.md

 1. it makes things marginally eaisier when you build both client and servers.
 1. when building clients
    - you simply "mount" MCP servers, do the discovery and you are in business
-   - each server behaves the same
+   - each server behaves the same; each capability inside a given server behaves the same
-   - each capability inside a given server behaves the same
+   - you can trivially enrich your LLM-based application with new capabilities.
 1. when building servers
    - you have a straightforward way of packaging your service as an MCP server.
    - all MCP clients (e.g. Cursor, Claude Desktop, etc.) can call you (either locally or remotely).